-There are some sweet moments between Lee Sang Yoon and Kim So Eun but during the drama course their relationship doesn’t develop into a romantic one.
+There are some sweet moments between Lee Sang Yoon and Kim So Eun but during its run, but their relationship doesn’t develop into a romantic one.

-The drama was received well by international fans who want to know what happens next, many fans would like the drama to return with a second season, they also want the relationship with Lee Sang Yoon and Kim So Eun’s characters to develop from teammates into lovers.
+Many fans would like the drama to return with a second season, they also want the relationship with Lee Sang Yoon and Kim So Eun’s characters to develop from teammates into lovers.
 “Liar Game” season 2 was hinted at but never fully became a reality.

-Actress Lee Cho Hee shared the screen with not one or two or three but with 7 very handsome Korean actors, a role that we bet other actresses would’ve killed for.
+Actress Lee Cho Hee shared the screen with not one or two or three but with 7 very handsome Korean actors, a role many Korean actresses could only dream of.

-EXO’s Kai, Ji Chang Wook, Lee Min Ho, Taecyeon, Lee Joon Gi, Lee Jong Suk, and Park Hae Jin are the 7 men who share the screen with her.
+EXO’s Kai, Ji Chang Wook, Lee Min Ho, Taecyeon, Lee Joon Gi, Lee Jong Suk and Park Hae Jin share the screen with her.

-All the 7 men meet and fall in love with Lee Cho Hee’s character who’s an employee at Lotte Duty-Free, despite its title “7 First Kisses” the drama doesn’t have kisses but near-kiss-scenes.
+All the 7 men meet and fall in love with Lee Cho Hee’s character who’s an employee at Lotte Duty-Free, but despite its title “7 First Kisses,” the drama doesn’t have kisses but near-kiss scenes.

-“Missing 9” is one of the very few Kdramas ever made that are strictly about survival when disaster strikes.
+“Missing 9” is one of the very few Kdramas ever made that delves into surviving disasters.

 “Missing 9” tells the story of 9 people from a huge entertainment company who fly an airplane that ends up crashing, four months later, Baek Jin Hee’s character returns as the only survivor of this crash.